Skip to main contentArrow Right

 • Secure collaboration across labs, payers, pharmacies, and other third-party associates

-Authentication: The first layer
+Authentication: The first layer of healthcare IAM

 In healthcare, authentication isn’t just a technical checkpoint but a critical layer of trust.
 Whether it’s patients accessing personal records, partners submitting claims, or vendors logging into supplier portals, organizations must ensure that users are who they say they are.
 Authentication is foundational not just for HIPAA compliance, but for protecting every interaction that touches PHI.